TimotejLabsky/work_assignemt/README.md

 ## Compilation & Running ##

 ### Compilation ###
-(Bash scripts not implemented and tested for windows !!)
+(Bash scripts should work on Windows (need something to run them) - not well tested)
 * By script
     - go to folder with [scripts](./scripts)
     - run bash script - `./compile.sh`